Reforming an Unfair Allocation by Exchanging Goods: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we have studied the reformability of unfair allocations and the number of exchanges required in the reformation process.
-We demonstrated several distinctions in the complexity of these problems based on the number of agents and their utility functions, and showed that the number of exchanges required to reach an EF1 allocation is relatively high in the worst case.
+We uncovered several distinctions in the complexity of these problems based on the number of agents and their utility functions, and showed that the number of exchanges required to reach an EF1 allocation is relatively high in the worst case.

-While our worst-case bounds in \Cref{sec:worst_general} are already exactly tight in certain scenarios and almost tight generally, an open question is to tighten them for more than two agents when the number of goods in each agent's bundle is not divisible by the number of agents.
+While our worst-case bounds for general utilities are already exactly tight in certain scenarios and almost tight generally, an open question is to tighten them for more than two agents when the number of goods in each agent's bundle is not divisible by the number of agents.
 Additionally, although these bounds also work for binary utilities, one could try to derive bounds for \emph{identical} utilities.
-We provide some insights for identical (but not necessarily binary) utilities in \Cref{ap:worst_iden}.
-Another interesting direction is to require each exchange to be beneficial for both agents involved---in \Cref{ap:beneficial}, we prove that the problem of deciding whether a given initial allocation can be reformed into an EF1 allocation using only beneficial exchanges is NP-complete for binary utilities.
-One could also consider the model of \emph{transferring} goods instead of \emph{exchanging} them---an EF1 allocation is always reachable from any allocation in this model, so it will be interesting to determine the optimal number of exchanges needed for this goal.
-Finally, beyond EF1, one could consider reforming an allocation using other notions as fairness benchmarks.
+We provide some insights for identical (but not necessarily binary) utilities in Appendix~\ref{ap:worst_iden}.
+Another interesting direction is to require each exchange to be beneficial for both agents involved---in Appendix~\ref{ap:beneficial}, we prove that the problem of deciding whether a given initial allocation can be reformed into an EF1 allocation using only beneficial exchanges is NP-complete for binary utilities.
+One could also consider the model of \emph{transferring} goods instead of exchanging them; an EF1 allocation is always reachable from any allocation in this model, so a natural question is to determine the optimal number of exchanges needed for this goal.
+In Appendix~\ref{ap:transfer}, we show that several of our proof ideas for exchanges can be adapted to handle transfers as well.
+Finally, one could consider reforming an allocation using notions other than EF1 as fairness benchmarks, or allow utilities that are not necessarily additive.\footnote{An EF1 allocation always exists even for arbitrary monotonic utilities \citep{LiptonMaMo04}.
+For such utilities, given that a single utility function may already take exponential time to describe, it is common to assume a \emph{query model}, where an algorithm can query an agent's utility for a set of goods.
+Interestingly, we observe that even for two agents with identical utilities, an exponential number of queries may be necessary to answer \textsc{Reformability} for monotonic utilities (cf.~\Cref{thm:exist_iden_two}).
+To see this, let $m = 2k+2$ and let the size vector be $(k, k+2)$.
+Suppose that the utility of each set of goods is equal to its size, except for a particular set $A$ of size $k$, whose utility may be $k$ or $k+1$ (the set~$A$ is not known to the algorithm).
+The answer to \textsc{Reformability} is ``Yes'' exactly when $u(A) = k+1$, but any algorithm needs an exponential number of queries in the worst case to discover this. }